moklia/moklia.github.io/_posts/2021-04-15-chives-and-stawberry.md

 ![Chives-and-strawberry](https://user-images.githubusercontent.com/79727789/115076129-5a890680-9eb9-11eb-9d84-dd88f589a015.jpeg)

-I started to see the chive seedlings two days ago.
+The growing season on the prairie haven't officially srart yet; however, I have started to see the chive seedlings two days ago.
 By that time I wasn't 100% sure whether they are really my over winter chives or they are just random weed??(this has always been my concern as a gardener).
 This has been confirmed by a taste today:)

 Oh, forget to say, I am growing flat blade chives.
 I assume the cylindrical hollow leaves chives are easier to be identified from weeds compared to the flat blade ones.